zhullyb/monyhar/monyhar/docs/android_build_instructions.md

 ### Run the hooks

-Once you've run `install-build-deps` at least once, you can now run the Chromium-specific hooks, which will download additional binaries and other things you might need:
+Once you've run `install-build-deps` at least once, you can now run the Monyhar-specific hooks, which will download additional binaries and other things you might need:

 ```shell